 I went back to school to sharpen my computer skills and ended up with a certificate in multimedia.
 This helped me get a job at Hunter Business Group in Glendale.
 The people were top notch professional and knew their stuff regarding business to business marketing.
 I did print collateral and web design/development using both a Mac and a PC.
 We had clients like 3M, Rustoleum, Pitney Bowes, Panasonic Toughbook computers, Barnabas Business Center (the building where Hunter is housed) and more.
 I enjoyed the people there but after 9/11, the business suffered tremendously and there was a wave of layoffs, including me eventually.

 I was offered a job as a graphic designer at the Milwaukee Jewish Federation a few months later.
 I’m not Jewish, but I have learned a lot about their culture and enjoy the work environment.
-I’ve been here over 10 years.
-I had the fortunate opportunity to go to Israel (my second time visiting there) as a volunteer in the Tiberias area, our partner region back in November of 2008.
-It’s an experience I will always cherish.)
-As a senior graphic designer, I work on event, campaign, constituent agency collateral such as invitations, ads, flyers, programs, brochures, signs and banners, annual reports and photograph a lot of events like the Women's Philanthropy and Economic Forum luncheons that feature well-known keynote speakers.
+I’ve been here 14 years, now as a senior designer.
+I had the fortunate opportunity to go to Israel twice as an employee — once as a volunteer, and the second time for leisure (I also traveled there as a young adult) I work on event, campaign, constituent agency collateral such as invitations, ads, flyers, programs, brochures, signs and banners, annual reports and photograph some of our events like the Women's Philanthropy and Economic Forum luncheons that feature well-known keynote speakers.